Contact List for Media

 Paul F. Kirgis joined the Alexander Blewett III School of Law at the University of Montana as Dean and Professor of Law on July 1, 2015.

 An authority on dispute resolution both within and outside of the traditional civil litigation paradigm, he has published widely on topics ranging from the civil jury to arbitration to negotiation pedagogy.
 His articles have appeared in the Harvard Negotiation Law Review, the Negotiation Journal, the Oregon Law Review, the William & Mary Law Review, the Ohio State Law Review, and the Georgia Law Review, among others.
-A trained mediator, he is a member of the American Law Institute and has held positions in a number of national legal organizations, including serving as Chair of the AALS Dispute Resolution Section.
+He is a member of the American Law Institute and has held positions in a number of national legal organizations, including serving as Chair of the AALS Dispute Resolution Section.

 Prior to joining the University of Montana, Dean Kirgis was a Professor at St. John's University School of Law in New York City, where he founded and served as Faculty Chair of the Hugh L. Carey Center for Dispute Resolution.
 For his work building the dispute resolution program, he was awarded the Faculty Outstanding Achievement Medal by St. John’s University.
 He was twice voted Professor of the Year by the St. John’s students.

 Before entering teaching, Dean Kirgis practiced with two major law firms in Washington, D.C., where he had extensive litigation experience in areas including defamation, insurance coverage, commercial disputes, antitrust, government contracts, and tax.
-He received his J.D., magna cum laude, from Washington & Lee University School of Law, where he served as Editor-in-Chief of the Washington & Lee Law Review and was elected to the Order of the Coif.
-He received his B.A. from Colgate University.

 "Whimsy Little Contracts" with Unexpected Consequences: An Empirical Analysis of Consumer Understanding of Arbitration Agreements (with Jeff Sovern, Elayne Greenberg, and Yuxiang Liu) __ MARYLAND LAW REVIEW __ (2015).